kaifcodec/perplexity-ai-ssl-unpinned/README.md

 > This repo is provided strictly for educational, research, and debugging purposes.
 All rights to the original app belong to Perplexity AI, Inc.
 Do not use these files for commercial redistribution, impersonation, or malicious purposes.
+> The author will not be responsible for any type of data loss or bans.
+> If you use this beyond personal use the will not be responsible for any type of harm you cause.